 The triennial report on economic, social and territorial cohesion in Europe provides a valuable insight on major trends at work.
-The 7th Cohesion Report released in 2017 highlighted key trends that remain relevant for the 2021-2027 programming period.
-These include the narrowing of regional disparities, the fact that investment in innovation, skills and infrastructure is insufficient and more investment is needed in energy efficiency, renewables and climate-neutral transport to reduce greenhouse gas emissions.
-However, other trends need to be interpreted with caution as the economic and social consequences of the 2020 health crisis could have significant, damaging and long-lasting effects in many sectors as well as on levels of employment, despite a progressive recovery since the 2008 financial crisis.
+The 8th Cohesion Report released in February 2022 highlighted key trends that are relevant for the 2021-2027 programming period.
+These include the narrowing of regional disparities and yet the stagnation in southern and south-western areas, especially in non-urban areas.
+The Report acknowledges the asymmetric impact of the COVID-19 effects on EU regions, and the sectors that were most negatively affected, such as tourism.